Madhan7475/shanthi-online-gold/DEPLOYMENT_GUIDE.md

 ```

 You should see:
-- Frontend running on port 3000
+- Frontend running on port 80 (nginx)
 - Backend running on port 9000

 ### Step 4: Configure Nginx